This position will perform diversified secretarial and administrative support for attorneys.

 - Performs other related duties as assigned.

-- Understanding of calendaring and scheduling, especially within assigned attorneys' practice area(s).
+- Understanding of attorney calendaring and scheduling, to include court calendaring requirements

 - Ability to read, listen, interpret and follow written and verbal instructions.